 UM-Flint will provide up to $150 per team to purchase raw materials.
 Mileage will also be reimbursed if you are driving to campus.

-We look forward to seeing you on campus in April.
-If you have questions, don't hesitate in reaching out to Assistant Professor of Physics Biplob Barman at email@example.com.
+We look forward to seeing you on campus in the fall.
+If you have questions, don't hesitate in reaching out to Assistant Professor of Physics Biplob Barman at firstname.lastname@example.org.